nop33/si/src/content/blog/lunch-event-during-bwc-meeting-of-experts/index.md

   - Biosecurity
 isEventFeaturedOnHomepage: true
 ---
+Complementing the BWC Meeting of Experts, SI invites for an in-person lunch session on the topic of "Long-term decision-making in the face of extreme biological risks".

 Extreme biological risks - stemming from dual-use research of concern - pose significant threats to societies worldwide.
 While their likelihood is lower than that of natural pandemics, they are [expected to be much deadlier](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5576209/).
 Their lack of precedent raises questions whether governments, international organizations and civil society are sufficiently aware to prevent an outbreak or mitigate its adverse consequences.
 Risk perception and preparedness decision-making are a function of individuals’ education, values, and cognition.
 How to support individuals in their evaluation of risks and decision-making?

 This session brings a behavioral lens to the management of extreme biological risks.
 The Centre for the Study of Existential Risks will provide a primer on extreme biological risks.
 The Simon Institute for Longterm Governance and the Geneva Science-Policy Interface will present the behavioral science of decision-making in the face of extreme risks.
 The rest of the session will be interactive, and participants will learn about risk perceptions and decision-making under uncertainty.